A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 Medicare beneficiaries can choose to get their healthcare coverage directly from the federal government via Original Medicare, or through private Medicare Advantage plans — assuming Advantage plans are available in their area.

 Medicare Advantage plans are offered by private insurers that each have their own service area, so plan availability varies from one part of the state to another.
-Although most areas of the country do have Medicare Advantage plans available, there are some rural counties in Idaho where Medicare Advantage plans are not for sale in 2023.
-Residents in 39 of Idaho’s 44 counties can buy Medicare Advantage plans; in the other six counties, Original Medicare is the only option.
-In those 39 counties, Advantage plan availability ranges from just two plans in Clearwater County, to 51 options in Ada and Canyon counties.
+In counties where Medicare Advantage is available, plan availability ranges from two plans to 51 options.6

 Total Medicare enrollment has been climbing steadily in Idaho, as has been the case nationwide.
 But Medicare Advantage enrollment has been increasing even more sharply in recent years, resulting in declining enrollment in Original Medicare in Idaho.